 There are at least three types of legitimate attorney ratings and recognitions:

 1. Invitation-only colleges and academies.
 These are organizations which promote a certain type of legal work at a very high level.
 Some of these organizations have very specific experience, education and reference requirements, and they may also require attorneys to pass an examination or an interview to be admitted.
 For example, the American College of Trial Lawyers is an invitation-only organization reserved for only the very best trial lawyers in North America.
+The American Academy of Appellate Lawyers is comprised of a narrow group veteran appellate attorneys who meet extensive membership criteria.
 The International Academy of Family Lawyers is an invitation-only organization for family law attorneys who have a substantial international component to their practice.
-Likewise, the American Academy of Matrimonial Lawyers has a demanding application, examination and interview process which takes most of a year to complete.
+Likewise, the American Academy of Matrimonial Lawyers has a demanding application, examination and interview process which takes most of a year to complete

 There is another way to view an attorney's interests and quality: the organizations they are involved in.
 The National Association of Criminal Defense Lawyers, Trial Lawyers College, the Association of Family and Conciliation Courts and the National Institute of Trial Advocacy all provide some of the best available skills training for trial lawyers, especially for trial lawyers who practice family law.
 An attorney who is actively involved in these organizations and attends their educational seminars will likely have more knowledge and skill than an attorney who does not.